by Peter Newall

 Colonel Karol Stoch sat slumped at the heavy wooden desk, his uniform tunic unbuttoned, his belt hanging over the back of his chair.
 The gramophone by his elbow was playing a piano piece.
 It might have been Chopin, he wasn’t sure.
 The thick black shellac discs, much used, were lying in a pile next to the machine when he took over these quarters, and he put them on the turntable as they came to hand, without looking at the worn labels.
 They all seemed to be slow, sad waltzes.

 For two weeks now he had been living in this ground floor room of the officers’ mess, which before the war had evidently been one of the better houses in this provincial Galician town.
 For two weeks his regiment had been quartered here, two weeks in which his men had done little more than sleep, eat and sit about dazedly.
 They had been sent to the rear under orders to regroup and train after fighting through the whole summer.
 Stoch did not push them too hard.
-He knew that after three years of war, ordering sick, exhausted men to train was a fantasy that only headquarters officers could entertain.
+He knew that after four years of war, ordering sick, exhausted men to train was a fantasy that only headquarters officers could entertain.

 He looked round the room; the mismatched pieces of furniture, the scribbled-on maps that almost covered the faded green patterned wallpaper, the carpets overlapping haphazardly on the wooden floor.
 The fighting had passed early and lightly over this remote southern region of the Habsburg Empire, and the house had remained more or less intact.